section-engineering-education/engineering-education/content/articles/integrate-airtable-with-nextjs/index.md

 ### Next steps

-Now that you have a full JAMstack application, try extending it's functionality:
+Now that you have a complete JAMstack application, try extending its functionality:

 - Use the API [best practices](https://stackoverflow.blog/2020/03/02/best-practices-for-rest-api-design/) for building a perfect API.
-- Try to add filtering option.
-You should show all the brought and pending seperately.
+- Try to add a filtering option.
+You should show all the brought and pending separately.
 - Try to add [Authentication](https://en.wikipedia.org/wiki/Authentication).
 If you add an item, everyone can see that one.
 You can use authenticate a user using third-party services like [Auth0](https://auth0.com/).